Meet the Code4000 Team

 The Engagement & Resettlement Service he developed drove a huge increase in young people accessing education, training and employment opportunities upon release and a consequent decrease in those returning to custody.
 By pioneering bespoke support that continues into the community after release, the service has had a positive impact on the lives of some of the most disadvantaged young people in the country.

 His interest in computing and coding goes as far back as the 1980s, programming BASIC on the family’s Commodore 64.
 It was this interest that inspired his move into teaching ICT where he put his technical skills to good use creating a suite of interactive learning resources for the school.
-The Programmes Director role at Code4000 combines his passion for technology and his desire to support those in the criminal justice system into lives free of offending.
+The Senior Operations Manager role at Code4000 combines his passion for technology and his desire to support those in the criminal justice system into lives free of offending.

 He is a qualified teacher with a specialism in ICT and holds degrees in both Applied Computing and Social Policy & Criminology.

-As Programmes Director, Jim is happy to discuss the Code4000 curriculum, volunteering, our outcomes and data reporting, and the overall Code4000 learning experience.
+As Senior Operations Manager, Jim is happy to discuss the Code4000 curriculum, volunteering, our outcomes and data reporting, and the overall Code4000 learning experience.
 He can be contacted at email@example.com

 Academy Facilitator, HMP Humber